Introduction

 Look & Feel and User Experience

 - Consistency.
 The position and the behavior of the page elements composing the areas impacted by accessibility have been aligned to keep consistency throughout the areas, easing user navigation.
-As an example, the platform logo is now always displayed on the left side of the header, and the actions called by the action bar (gamification panel, Help Center, notification center) always open a right panel.

 - Visible Focus.
 Since the platform can be navigated with keyboards, the visible focus for keyboard navigation has a dedicated style, created on purpose.

 - Labels.
 The labels used in the accessible areas of the platform have been enhanced to provide better navigation guidance.
-The mandatory fields are now explicitly identified with the Required label, and a more detailed error messaging system helps in better understanding what is going wrong, also thanks to the error identification with a graphic symbol.
+The mandatory fields are explicitly identified with the Required label, and a detailed error messaging system helps in better understanding what is going wrong, also thanks to the error identification with a graphic symbol.
 The labels including links to external websites are clearly identified with the visible focus.

 - Password Management.
-It is now possible to view or hide the password while typing it using the eye and barred eye icons at the end of the password field.
+It is possible to view or hide the password while typing it using the eye and barred eye icons at the end of the password field.
 When typing a password, a guidance system under the password fields will help in satisfying the password requirements set in the platform by listing what you need to do to set a proper password.

 - Breadcrumb.
-The breadcrumb navigation has been completely redesigned reducing the number of clicks needed to go back to the previous steps of the platform navigation.
+The breadcrumb navigation has been completely redesigned, reducing the number of clicks needed to go back to the previous steps of the platform navigation.

 Keyboard Navigation